-Presentations from EFI member companies and special invited guests include:
+Presentations from EFI member companies and special invited guests included:

 Gas Monetization | An exploration of the pathways being explored by resource owners, operators, and technology providers to monetize natural gas, methane, ethane, and NGLs, and analysis of the dynamics related to the Marcellus basin and other regions attracting increasing amounts of investment and infrastructure.